ChangxuFan/Ly49evolution/README.md

 # Guide
 ## Data
-Raw and processed data are available at GSE226502 (reviewer token required)
+Raw and processed data are available at GSE226502
 ## Genomes and annotations
 Data from the 129 and NOD mouse strains were aligned to custom reference genomes.
 These genomes are located in the `fasta` directory.